 Class meeting times

-***IMPORTANT INFORMATION READ CAREFULLY*** COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAMs FINAL exam will be on Saturday, December 10th, 2022 at 9:30am This class meets once per week for 3 hours in a virtual classroom AND requires an additional 1 hour per week as an online component.
-Course is 48 hours – 36 in class and 12 online Note: No class on Saturday, Oct.
-8th (Thanksgiving)
+***IMPORTANT INFORMATION READ CAREFULLY*** COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAM SESSIONS on the BURNABY CAMPUS 1.
+Mid-term: Saturday, 11 February 2023 2.
+Final: Saturday, 25 March, 2023 This class meets once per week for 3 hours in a virtual classroom AND requires an additional 1 hour per week as an online component.
+Course is 48 hours - 36 in class and 12 online.

 Upon successful completion of this course, the student will be able to: